 In addition to a shift from excessive military spending to investments in job creation on the civilian side of the federal budget, building a peace economy requires easing the transition to new economic activity for communities, workers and businesses currently dependent on wartime levels of military spending.

 Doing so will make achieving the defense savings more likely: Communities working on a Plan B don’t need to be single-mindedly focused on trying to protect contracts for military hardware we don’t need.
 And their members of Congress can base their votes on the military budget on their assessments of national security need, rather than the need to protect military pork.

-Two new vehicles for facilitating the transition to a peace economy have the most promise for our postwar period.
+Two new vehicles for building a peace economy in our postwar period

 Connecticut passed legislation in 2013 creating a “Commission on Connecticut’s Future.”
 Its membership includes state legislators, state economic development officials, and representatives of small and large state businesses, defense-dependent unions, peace and environmental organizations.